the-other-mariana/computational-geometry/segment-intersection/README.md

 ![image](https://github.com/the-other-mariana/computational-geometry/blob/master/segment-intersection/output/anim-gif-02.gif) <br />

 *Note: the program computes also intersections that happen in exact endings of segments as well, its up to you if you want them included or not.
-This preview, for example, does not include those.*
+This preview, for example, include those.*

 ## 1. Introduction